cucumberbolts/Xkcd-Scraper/README.md

 If you want the latest comic, use the `--latest` option.

-> Note: if you specify a range and a list, the program will use the list.

 The default directory for all the comics is xkcd_scraper, but you can change that with the `-o` or `--output` option:

 ```